adamnicholson/Chief/README.md

 - *LoggingDecorator*: Log before and after all executions to a `Psr\Log\LoggerInterface`
 - *EventDispatchingDecorator*: Dispatch an event to a `Chief\Decorators\EventDispatcher` after every command execution.
+- *CommandQueueingDecorator*: Put the command into a Queue for later execution, if it implements `Chief\QueueableCommand`.
+(Read more under "Queued Commands")
+- *TransactionalCommandLockingDecorator*: Lock the command bus when a command implementing `Chief\TransactionalCommand` is being executed.
+(Read more under "Transactional Commands")

 Registering multiple decorators:

+    // Attach decorators when you instantiate
     $chief = new Chief(new SynchronousCommandBus, [
         new LoggingDecorator($logger),
         new EventDispatchingDecorator($eventDispatcher)
     ]);

+    // Or attach decorators later
+    $chief = new Chief();
+    $chief->pushDecorator(new LoggingDecorator($logger));
+    $chief->pushDecorator(new EventDispatchingDecorator($eventDispatcher));

+    // Or manually stack decorators
+    $chief = new Chief(
+        new EventDispatchingtDecorator($eventDispatcher,
+            new LoggingDecorator($logger, $context,
+                new CommandQueueingDecorator($queuer,
+                    new TransactionalCommandLockingDecorator(
+                        new CommandQueueingDecorator($queuer,
+                            new SynchronousCommandBus()
+                        )
+                    )
+                )
+            )
+        )
+    );

 ## Queued Commands

 Commands are often used for 'actions' on your domain (eg. send an email, create a user, log an event, etc).
 For these type of commands where you don't need an immediate response you may wish to queue them to be executed later.
-This is where the `QueueableCommand` interface and the `QueueingCommandBus` come in.
+This is where the `CommandQueueingDecorator` comes in to play.

-Firstly, to use the `QueueingCommandBus`, you must first implement the `CommandBusQueuer` interface with your desired queue package:
+Firstly, to use the `CommandQueueingDecorator`, you must first implement the `CommandQueuer` interface with your desired queue package:

-    interface CommandBusQueuer
-    {
+    interface CommandQueuer {
         /**
          * Queue a Command for executing
          *